Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Rocks are Credible Witnesses

-Geologists have a saying "atmospheres and oceans forget but rocks remember".
-This is a reference to how they theorize the events that occurred in rock's formation.
-Liquids and gases are always moving around but solids stay the same.
-This makes the rock a reliable witness.
+Geologists have a saying, "atmospheres and oceans forget, but rocks remember."
+This saying is a reference to how geologists theorize the events that occurred in rock's formation.
+Liquids and gases are always moving around, but solids stay the same.
+This fact makes the stone a reliable witness.

-This is exampled for us in an episode between Jacob and Laban.
+This concept is demonstrated for us in an episode between Jacob and Laban.

-We tend to think of sound as only able to travel through, and into the atmospheres of air or fluid.
-But It is also now being considered in the area of quantum physics that all matter has memory and is subject to the vibrational influences of sound waves and frequencies.
-This is Biblically consistent with the related possibility that rocks may very well hear, remember, record, and testify.
+We tend to think of sound as only able to travel through and into the atmospheres of air or fluid.
+But It is also now being considered in quantum physics that all matter has memory and is subject to the vibrational influences of sound waves and frequencies.
+This discovery is Biblically consistent with the related possibility that rocks may very well hear, remember, record, and testify.

-At the end of the book of Joshua after the children of Israel had begun to settle in the land and conquer territory Joshua calls the people to submit, commit, and covenant themselves to wholly and faithfully follow the Lord and Him only.
-After the people make confession to do so...
+At the end of the book of Joshua, after the children of Israel had begun to settle in the land and conquer territory, Joshua calls the people to submit, commit, and covenant themselves to wholly and faithfully follow the Lord and Him only.
+After the people confess that they will

 Joshua wrote these words in the Book of the Law of God.
 And he took a large stone, and set it up there under the oak that was by the sanctuary of the Lord.
 And Joshua said to all the people, “Behold, this stone shall be a witness to us, for it has heard all the words of the Lord which He spoke to us.
 It shall therefore be a witness to you, lest you deny your God.”